 Teachers would gradually be pushed into meeting the students’ demands for content.
 So the only books taught would be audiobooks of popular fiction, graphic novels (graphics only) or rap lyrics.
 Cognitive skills of critical thinking and discernment would be extraneous and even discouraged.

 Many boys and young men would refuse to learn because it would seem “sissy” or emasculating.
 They don’t need to read to do sports.
+(The analogy here is that choir directors often have to beg for men to join.
+Sopranos and alto vastly outnumber basses and particularly tenors.)

 On the bright side, reading would include breath support and proper placement of the speaking voice.
 Some speakers would become very good orators and a few would develop a working practice of reading and learn to decode written language.
 But with no skills in critical thinking, many orators would be vulnerable to influence from others out to manipulate people towards their own interests.